Sealyham Terriers

 If you want one of these cute dogs,

 Not demanding of space - easily adapts to apartment or house.
-A small yard for romping would be a nice extra.
+However, they do need to be taken out regularly and having a small yard for romping and training would be ideal.

 Best with older children who are considerate and sensitive with pets.
 Being of pack origin, they